-- Instant pudding.
+- Instant pudding mix.
 Be sure to use one 4 1/2 serving size (or 3.9 ounces) box, not the large 5.1 or 5.9 box.
 Also, make sure that you buy the INSTANT pudding and not the regular chocolate pudding mix.
 Jello brand is my go-to.

 There are a variety of different crusts you can use for your chocolate pudding pie, but I personally love this pie with a simple graham cracker crust.
-Making homemade graham cracker pie crust is super easy and I much prefer do-it-yourself to store-bought graham cracker crusts.
+Making homemade graham cracker pie crust is super easy and I much prefer the do-it-yourself method to the store-bought variety.
 It only takes a matter of minutes to make and has the perfect buttery crumble.
-You only need three ingredients for this crust – graham cracker crumbs (or graham crackers), melted butter and granulated sugar.
+There are only three ingredients needed for this crust – graham cracker crumbs (or graham crackers), melted butter and granulated sugar.

 If you can’t find graham cracker crumbs (typically down the baking aisle), you can make your own by pulsing 10 full sheets of graham crackers in your blender or food processor until you have fine crumbs.
 If you don’t have a food processor, you could put the graham crackers into a bag and smash them with a rolling pin or something similar.
 You’ll just need to make sure to get fine crumbs because they will hold together better.

 There’s no need to bake the graham cracker crust for this particular recipe.
 Stick it in the fridge or freezer while you make the filling.
 I like to let it hang out in the refrigerator for at least an hour before adding the filling.